Photo courtesy of Wild & the Moon Wild

 With a few curated stops along your route, you'll uncover the myriad charms of this district at the northern end of Le Marais.

-Discover where the locals drink, eat, and shop (pastries, stationery, fresh produce, more pastries) in this happening district of the Parisian neighborhood north of the Seine.
+Discover where the locals eat pastries, buy stationery, and shop for fresh produce in this happening Parisian neighborhood north of the Seine.

 Up until very recently, the gluten-intolerant traveler was faced with a challenge when it came to dining out in Paris.
 A gluten-free boom has made the city far more accommodating, and has paved the way for a slew of bakeries, restaurants, and canteens that offer delicious alternatives.
 Wild & the Moon is the most recent addition to the neighborhood and offers healthful snacks, soups, crackers (made from vegetable pulp), smoothies and cold-pressed juices that are also dairy and egg-free.
 (55 Rue Charlot; wildandthemoon.fr)